IVL-PKU/ivl-pku.github.io/_pages/about.md

   - /about.html
 ---

-This is the <font color=brown>Immersive Vision Lab</font> of Peking University.
+This is the <font color=brown>Immersive Vision Lab</font> of Peking University(IVL-PKU).
 We are devoted to producing immersive volumetric video by technologies of computer vision, graphics and multimedia etc.

-IVL is led and supervised by professor [Ronggang Wang](https://scholar.google.com/citations?user=CEEvb64AAAAJ&hl=en&oi=ao).
+IVL is a young and active team led and supervised by professor [Ronggang Wang](https://scholar.google.com/citations?user=CEEvb64AAAAJ&hl=en&oi=ao), who is an expert in multimedia and video technologies.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/ivl-pku/ivl-pku.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).

 Getting started
 ======